 The department will elect its faculty senator(s) and official alternate at such times as specified by the constitution of the Faculty Senate.
-She/he is responsible for attending Faculty Senate meetings and keeping the department apprised of developments affecting the department or its members.
+Senators are responsible for attending Faculty Senate meetings and keeping the department apprised of developments affecting the department or its members.